tpt5cu/solarIrradiancePredictor/README.md

 An extension of the Maxwell[6] model is the Lee[3] model.
 The Lee[3] model builds upon the physical components of the Maxwell[6] model, but uses different step-wise regression techniques with local data from Daejon, South Korea to derive their model's coefficients.
 They found that the Maxwell[6] model had too large error and could not handle outliers well.
 They noted a 13.1% decrease in RMSE as compared to the Maxwell[6] model.
 The authors posit their model could be used for most East-Asian regions

 A 'pure' parametric model is the Lou[1] model.
 The Lou[1] model used the clearness index, solar altitude, air temperature, cloud cover and visibility as predictors for DHI.
 They trained a logistic regression model on data from Hong Kong and Denver, CO from the years 2008-2013.
-They found that the Mean Average Error (MAE) for Hong Kong was less than 21.5 w/m^2 and for Denver was less than 30 w/m^2.
+They found that the Mean Absolute Error (MAE) for Hong Kong was less than 21.5 w/m^2 and for Denver was less than 30 w/m^2.

 In the spirit of Lou's[1] Model, we seek to use machine learning techniques, polynomial non-linear regression and a deep neural network to predict DHI.
 From DHI, we will use the physical equation defined above to derive DNI.